James-Frowen/SimpleWebTransport/HowToCreateSSLCert.md

 Test everything is working by connection using the editor or a build

 set your domain (eg `simpleweb.example.com`) in the hostname field and then start a client

+# Debug

+To check if your pfx file is working outside of unity you can use [pfxTestServer.js](DebugScripts\node~\pfxTestServer.js).

+To use this install `nodejs` then set the pfx path and run it with `node pfxTestServer.js`

+You should then be able to visit `https://simpleweb.example.com:8000` and have the server response (change port and domain to fit your needs)